bdeployteam/bdeploy/doc/retypeuser/setup/master.md

 The `init` command will create the initial administrator user from the `--initUser` and `--initPassword` parameters.
 This user has full administrative privileges.
 You can use the `bdeploy login` command to authorize all other CLI commands for your user.

 !!!warning Warning
-Don't use the depicted user and password, these are just samples.
+Make sure to choose a secure password!
 !!!

 The `init` command will write an access token to a file if given with `--tokenFile`.
-This tokens main purpose is automation (scripting) and testing.
+The main purpose of this tokens is automation (scripting) and testing.
 The token is a _system_ token which is not associated with any actual user.
 This token is important when initializing a root for a `NODE`, as it will be required when attaching the `NODE` to a `STANDALONE` or `MANAGED` master.
 On the master you can generate a token for any user from the **BDeploy** UI anytime later on.

 The `--mode` parameter of the `init` command is used to determine the future purpose of the **BDeploy** root.
-The mode can be `STANDALONE`, `MANAGED`, `CENTRAL` (or `NODE` - see [Node](/setup/node/#nodes)).
+The mode can be `STANDALONE`, `MANAGED`, `CENTRAL` or `NODE` (also see [Node](/setup/node/#nodes)).

 !!!info Note
-It is not recommended ([but possible](/user/central/#migrating-between-modes)) to change the mode of an initialized root later, so take care to use the correct mode for the intended use.
+It is not recommended ([but possible](/user/central/#migrating-between-modes)) to change the mode of an initialized root retroactively, so take care to use the correct mode for the intended use.
 !!!

 The result of the `init` command is a **root directory** which can be used by the **start** command.